 This is the first beer I’ve tried from the Penticton-based brewery, Tin Whistle Brewing, and they definitely impressed me.
 Their fresh hop pale ale was well balanced and featured a grassy, resin aftertaste.
-I think the kids are calling this hop flavor “dank” nowadays.
+I think the kids are calling this hop flavour “dank” nowadays.
 The bitterness on this one was fairly mild as well.
 I’m looking forward to trying more from Tin Whistle.

 Best Case Brewing Foster’s Fresh Hop Pale Ale

 My good friend Casey Foster, who is also a guest writer for Van Pours (read his Field House Brewing article here), has been diving headfirst into home brewing in the last year or so.
 He recently branded his home brewing project Best Case Brewing and has produced his first fresh hop beer.
 It’s tough to compare this to a lineup of amazing fresh hop beers from award-winning breweries across the province, but the Foster’s Fresh Hop Pale Ale held its own!

 The hop of choice for Foster’s Fresh Hop was Cascade.
 It had a nice balance between subtle grassiness and big Pacific Northwest flavor, with BC malt and hops.
 Stay tuned for a more in-depth article of Best Case Brewing, coming in the not-so-distant future.